Uganda People's Congress: 2006 election

-On November 28, 2005, Obote's widow Miria was elected party president.
+On 28 November 2005, Obote's widow Miria was elected party president.
 Miria Obote was UPC's presidential candidate in the 2006 general election.

-The UPC returned to contest the election in 2006, when Museveni restored multi-party elections; however Obote died in exile a few months before.
+The UPC returned to contest the election in 2006, when Museveni restored multi-party elections; however, Obote died in exile a few months before.
 The UPC's traditional heartland in the North appeared uninterested in the UPC without Obote, but still opposed Museveni.
 This time they turned to Museveni's main opponent Kizza Besyigye (from the South) who led the Forum for Democratic Change (FDC).

 The UPC had failed even to capitalise on its self-created dilemma (appearing to be a Northern party) by not appointing a popular Northern politician to lead the party – instead they opted for Obote's widow (Miria), a Southerner.
-After the elections, the party suffered many high level defections to Museveni's ruling National Resistance Movement and to the FDC.
+After the elections, the party suffered many high-level defections to Museveni's ruling National Resistance Movement and to the FDC.
 Miria's election is a source of resentment, and many Ugandans still associate the party with the military excesses of the past.
 In the 23 February 2006 parliamentary election, the party won nine out of 319 seats in the National Assembly.

 New leader

 The UPC's poor performance in the 2006 elections forced the party to review its place in Ugandan politics.
 Uganda's political landscape is changing from regional based parties to personality driven politics.
 The party needed to find a leader with a recognised calibre in politics.
-The party chose Dr. Olara Otunnu, a former UN under secretary general for children and armed conflict.
+The party chose Dr. Olara Otunnu, a former UN undersecretary general for children and armed conflict.
 The election however revealed internal conflicts in the party that are likely to affect its performance at the 2011 elections.
 Otunnu served under Tito Okello as Foreign Minister and is seen by some as part of the putsch that overthrew the last UPC government in 1985.

 Otunnu's main rival at the party elections was Milton Obote's son Jimmy Akena, the Member of Parliament for Lira Municipality showing the Obote family still cherishes the party that Obote created.

-Otunnu was later voted out by the UPC fraternity, hence leading to the rise of Jimmy Akena son of the founding father of UPC.
+Otunnu was later voted out by the UPC fraternity led by Canon Andrew Nyote who was the UPC chairperson at that time.
+This election led to the rise of Jimmy Akena, son of the founding father of UPC.
 Akena became President of the Uganda People's Congress on 2 July 2015.